-Becky Bell is the creator and founder of Step UP! and has been a recipient of the University of Arizona’s CSW “Vision” Award for her work on Step UP!
+Becky Bell, M.A. is the creator and founder of Step UP! and was the recipient of the University of Arizona’s CSW “Vision” Award for her work on Step UP!
 She is an Associate Athletics Director in The University of Arizona athletics department and has directed the C.A.T.S.
 Life Skills Program since 1997.
+The C.A.T.S.
+Life Skills Program was the only program recipient at The University of Arizona of the Peter Likins Inclusive Excellence award in 2018 for their work in Diversity and Inclusion and the C.A.T.S.
+Program is the only school in the country to produce 4 NCAA Women of the Year (along with 5 Finalists).
 She is a former All-American at UCLA (tennis) and earned her undergraduate degree in Kinesiology.
 Becky was an assistant tennis coach at UCLA for 5 years (including a National Championship) before assuming the head coaching duties at the University of Arizona.
-Twelve years at the helm resulted in two Regional Coach of the Year awards, six top-10 finishes and a Final Four for the Wildcats.
+Twelve years at the helm resulted in two Regional Coach of the Year awards, six top-10 finishes, a Final Four and the only National Champions (Doubles) in W tennis history for the Wildcats.
+In all, she has been part of 15 top ten teams and 5 Final Fours as well as coaching dozens of All Americans and other national champions.
 She was also a National Coach for the USTA (United States Tennis Association) for many years.
-Becky has two Master’s degrees — one in Sports Administration and one in Counseling (with an emphasis in Career counseling).
+Becky has two Master’s degrees — one in Sports Administration and one in Counseling.
 She has made many national presentations and authored the book, If I Knew Then What I Know Now.
 She served on the 1A CHAMPS Board of Advisors for 8 years.

 Susan Bruce, M.Ed., is director of the University of Virginia’s Center for Alcohol and Substance Education.
 She has over 20 years of experience in collegiate health promotion and has developed nationally recognized substance abuse and sexual assault education and prevention programs.
 She has expertise in the social norms approach and co-directs the NCAA-funded APPLE conferences, the leading national training symposiums dedicated to substance abuse prevention and health promotion for student-athletes and athletics department administrators.